rafaelmorenoco/Crash-Injury-Dashboard-Frontend/pages/multiyear/index.md

   start='2018-01-01'
   title="Select Time Period"
   name=date_range
-  presetRanges={['Month to Today','Last Month','Year to Today','Last Year','All Time']}
+  presetRanges={['Year to Today','Last Year','All Time']}
   defaultValue={'All Time'}
-/>
+  description='By default, there is a two-day lag after the latest update' />

 <Dropdown